 The important thing to note is that not all sufferers of chronic renal failure will develop high phosphate levels, and therefore you need to always confirm your levels with a blood test.

 To know the recommended phosphorus daily allowance for stage of kidney disease, please see this article.

-Qigong is another practice that I recommend for those suffering with chronic renal failure, for it is rejuvenating qualities for the body and mind; which is oh so necessary for individuals with chronic renal failure.
+Qigong is another practice that I recommend for those suffering with chronic renal failure, for its rejuvenating qualities for the body and mind; which are oh so necessary for individuals with chronic renal failure.

 R is for Rest & Relaxation

 Stress, in my opinion, is the number one cause of disease in the western world.
 Smoking and poor dietary choices come close, but from my experience, stress is by far a bigger killer.

 The groundbreaking work of Dr. Bruce Lipton in his book “The Biology of Belief” showcases this sentiment perfectly – It shows that genes and DNA do not control our biology; that instead DNA is controlled by signals from outside the cell, including the energetic messages emanating from our positive and negative thoughts.